-- a) Ensure compliance with National SEN Policy, most currently the DFE SEND Reforms, Children and Families Act 2014 and the SEND Code of Practice 2015. - b) Work closely with the LA in developing their Local Offer and complying with locally agreed policies and procedures. - c) To operate a 'whole pupil, whole school' approach to the management and provision of support for SEN. - d) Ensure all staff implements the school's SEN policy consistently fully endorsing our belief that every teacher is a teacher of every child including those with SEN. - e) Ensure that there is no discrimination or prejudice. - f) Ensure all pupils have access to an appropriately differentiated curriculum. - g) Recognise, value and celebrate pupils' achievements at all levels. - h) Work in partnership with parents/carers in supporting their child's education. - i) Guide and support all school staff, governors and parents on SEN issues. - j) Meet the individual needs of all children irrespective of whether they have physical, sensory, emotional, social, mental health, specific or general learning needs. - k) Provide appropriate resources and ensure their maximum and proper use. - Involve the pupil in the process of identification, assessment and provision and to ensure that the pupil is aware that his/her wishes are taken into account as part of the process and of the shared responsibility in meeting his/her educational needs. - m) To provide an appropriately qualified Special Educational Needs Co-ordinator (SENCO) who will oversee and work with the SEN Inclusion Policy. - n) To provide support and advice for all staff working with pupils who have SEN.

-- o) Support pupils with SEN to develop their personality, talents and abilities to the full.
-(UNCRC Article 23) - p) Encourage all pupils with SEN to develop a respect for human rights, respect for parents, their own and other cultures and the environment.
-(UNCRC Article 29)
+- a) Ensure compliance with National SEND Policy, most currently the DfE SEND Reforms, Children and Families Act 2014 and the SEND Code of Practice 2015. - b) Work closely with the LA in developing their Local Offer and complying with locally agreed policies and procedures. - c) To operate a 'whole pupil, whole school' approach to the management and provision of support for SEND. - d) Ensure all staff implements the school's SEND policy consistently fully endorsing our belief that every teacher is a teacher of every child including those with SEND. - e) Ensure that there is no discrimination or prejudice. - f) Ensure all pupils have access to an appropriately differentiated curriculum. - g) Recognise, value and celebrate pupils' achievements at all levels. - h) Work in partnership with parents/carers in supporting their child's education. - i) Guide and support all school staff, governors and parents on SEND issues. - j) Meet the individual needs of all children irrespective of whether they have physical, sensory, emotional, social, mental health, specific or general learning needs. - k) Provide appropriate resources and ensure their maximum and proper use. - Involve the pupil in the process of identification, assessment and provision and to ensure that the pupil is aware that his/her wishes are considered as part of the process and of the shared responsibility in meeting his/her educational needs. - m) To provide an appropriately qualified Special Educational Needs Co-ordinator (SENDCO) who will oversee and work with the SEND Inclusion Policy. - n) To provide support and advice for all staff working with pupils who have SEND. - o) Support pupils with SEND to develop their personality, talents and abilities to the full.
+(UNCRC Article 23) - p) Encourage all pupils with SEND to develop a respect for human rights, respect for parents, their own and other cultures and the environment.
+(UNCRC Article 29) - q) Teach and encourage all pupils with SEND about Fundamental British Values in line with DFE National guidelines and our whole school ethos.